 Buick took the logical next step from the rear styling introduced on the ’65 Electra and Skylark by letting the tail lamps fully converge to produce an uninterrupted, fully-illuminated unilamp for the 1966 Electra 225.

-Not to be outdone, Ford took the animated sequential-indicator tail lamps it debuted on the 1965 Thunderbird and incorporated them into a new unilamp design that also featured a bi-colour centre section able to perform tail and stop, as well as reversing lamp functions by emitting red or white light as needed.
+Not to be outdone, Ford took the animated sequential-indicator tail lamps it debuted on the 1965 Thunderbird and incorporated them into a new unilamp design that also featured a bi-colour centre section able to perform both tail and reversing lamp functions by emitting red or white light as needed.

 Obviating the need for the aesthetic intrusion of separate reversing lamps and featuring animated turn indication (now back in vogue), this application was the undisputed king of unilamp design.